“This program has opened doors for me I thought were closed long ago” – Former Look at My Life Project Participant

-The Look at My Life Project facilitates education programs for youth who are incarcerated, ages 18-30, who reside at The Toronto South Detention Centre, The Toronto East Detention Centre, and Vanier Centre for Women.
+The Look at My Life Project facilitates education programs for youth aged 18-30 who are incarcerated at The Toronto South Detention Centre, The Toronto East Detention Centre, and Vanier Centre for Women.
 The goal of The Look at My Life Project is to provide young people who are in detention with the opportunity, resources and support to complete their high school education and to explore, prepare for and attend post-secondary schooling.

 Amadeusz, in partnership with Humber College, The Laidlaw Foundation and The City of Toronto’s Toronto Youth Equity Strategy, conducted research on ‘sparks’ for firearm possession among young people in Toronto.
-This research is the foundation for the Violence Intervention Project.
-This project works with young people ages 18-30 with firearm related charges and aims to reduce their involvement in serious violence and crime, including firearm possession.
-Stay tuned, as we will be releasing a report about this project in the coming months.
+This research is the foundation for Project Prosper.
+This project works with young people aged 18-30 with firearm-related charges and aims to reduce their involvement in violence and crime, including firearm possession.

 Project Quiet Storm